- Auckland is moving to alert level 3 from midday today, as four cases of community transmission of Covid-19 were announced last night.

 If you are outside of Auckland, under level 2, it is recommended you stay at home to be safe.

 Under alert level 2, mass gatherings will be limited to 100 people.

 You can exercise at parks or beaches within your region, but the closer to home the better.
-Activities must be safe – keep 2m away from anyone not in your bubble - and make minimal trips.
+Activities must be safe – keep two metres away from anyone not in your bubble - and make minimal trips.

 Also, don't even think about picking up a new hobby and trying to surf for the first time.
 This could put you and others at risk, so stick with going for a quick dip and stay within your comfort levels.

 Yes, supermarkets will remain open at all levels.
 Do not panic buy - food and medicines will be available at all levels.

 Aucklanders must work from home unless they are essential workers.

 If that's not possible, staff have to make sure they keep two metres apart, record who they interact with, have good hygiene practices and make sure surfaces are disinfected.

 New Zealanders are urged to prepare for an imminent second wave of Covid-19, the country's top health official is demonstrating how to correctly use a face mask on social media this morning.